TECH3015/lectures/lecture-06.md

 - Are just **casually browsing**?
 - Are from a certain **demographix/gender/nationality**?

-> Make every design decision align with your website strategy
+> Make every design and content decision align with your overall website strategy

 ---